Rapid Training Design

 Save 10% when you register a minimum of 8 weeks before the workshop.
 Quote EARLYBIRD10

-Due to COVID-19, this in-person workshop is currently unavailable.
-Please contact us for details on workshops for your team, have a look at our live online workshops, or use our handy browse tool to find a workshop to meet your needs.
+This workshop is available onsite at your preferred location, delivered by one of our Master Trainers.
+You may also want to look at our live online workshops or use our handy browse tool to find a workshop to meet your needs.

 This workshop is intended for designers with a solid foundation in the basic principles of instructional design who want a faster, leaner, more adaptable way to create training.
 You’ll learn to reduce the amount of content in a course, make more efficient design and development decisions, and use time-saving shortcuts.
 The rapid design process, also known as rapid prototyping, agile design, or the sprint model, will help you turn large training projects into a series of more manageable segments.
 You’ll also explore ways to involve stakeholders early and more often, reduce rework, and focus your efforts on the highest priority content.
 In short, you’ll create more training with fewer resources.
 This approach is applicable whether you create classroom instruction, on-the-job training, e-learning tutorials, or virtual classroom training.